kindht/CarND-Term1-Project4-Behavior_Clone/README.md

 # 无人驾驶纳米学位 - 项目4 - 行为克隆
-# CarND-Project4-Behavior-Clone
+# CarND-Project4-Behavior-Clone (Using Keras)

 [//]: # (Image References)
 [image0]: ./Car-Move.gif
 [image1]: ./Pass-certificate.png

-This is the 4th project in the course of Self-Driving Car at Udacity
+This is the 4th project for the **Self-Driving Car Engineer** Nanodegree program at [Udacity](https://cn.udacity.com/course/self-driving-car-engineer--nd013)

 The project used **deep neural networks and convolutional neural networks** to clone driving behavior.